Sixth Form Prospectus 2026

 Entry Requirements

-To join BHS Sixth Form in September 2026, students will need to achieve a minimum of 5 GCSE C grades, inclusive of both English Language and Mathematics.
+To join BHS Sixth Form in September 2026, students will need to achieve a minimum of 5 GCSE C grades, inclusive of both English and Mathematics.
 Following on from this, students will then have to meet the entry requirement for their chosen subjects.

 - For entrance to our Sixth Form, a C grade is equivalent to a 4 grade in the numbered grading system, or a Level 2 Pass.